 The research uses three questionnaire tools.
-Firstly, the authors used the Popular Questionnaire of Emotional Intelligence /PQEI/ (Popularny Kwestionariusz Inteligencji Emocjonalnej /PKIE/) developed by A. Jaworowska, A. Matczak, A. Ciechanowicz, J. Stańczak, E. Zalewska (Jaworowska & Matczak, 2005).
+Firstly, the authors used the Popular Questionnaire of Emotional Intelligence (Popularny Kwestionariusz Inteligencji Emocjonalnej /PKIE/) developed by A. Jaworowska, A. Matczak, A. Ciechanowicz, J. Stańczak, E. Zalewska (Jaworowska & Matczak, 2005).
 This tool was based on the concept of emotional intelligence developed by P. Salovey and J.D.
 Mayer.
 It consists of 94 statements formed in the first person singular.
 The answers given are based on the 5-point scale.
 The questionnaire entries make up 4 scales and additionally make it possible to calculate the general result.
-There are the following questionnaire scales: 1) Accepting the expression and use of one's own emotions in action /ACC/; 2) Empathy, i.e. understanding and identifying other people's emotions /EMP/; 3) Control, also cognitive one, over one's emotions /CON/; 4) Understanding and realizing what one's emotions are /UND/.
+There are the following questionnaire scales: 1) Accepting the expression and use of one's own emotions in action /AKC/; 2) Empathy, i.e. understanding and identifying other people's emotions /EMP/; 3) Control, also cognitive one, over one's emotions /KON/; 4) Understanding and realizing what one's emotions are /ROZ/.
 The general result encompasses all the entries included in the questionnaire.
 The overall reliability of the PQEI is high - Cronbach's alpha exceeds 0.90.
 In particular scales, it oscillates around the value of 0.80 (in the group of adults).

-The other tool used in the research is the Reflexivity Questionnaire /RQ/ (Kwestionariusz Refleksyjności /KR/) developed by A. Matczak (Matczak & Jaworowska, 2020).
-The RQ allows for evaluating reflexivity as an activity linked with task-based motivation and trust in one's own possibilities, and reflexivity understood as cautiousness deriving from fear of failure and lack of self-confidence.
+The other tool used in the research is the Reflexivity Questionnaire (Kwestionariusz Refleksyjności /KR/) developed by A. Matczak (Matczak & Jaworowska, 2020).
+The KR allows for evaluating reflexivity as an activity linked with task-based motivation and trust in one's own possibilities, and reflexivity understood as cautiousness deriving from fear of failure and lack of self-confidence.
 The questionnaire consists of 75 sentences, formed in the first person singular, describing various behaviours, tastes and preferences.
 A given respondent evaluates the truthfulness of each sentence with regard to their own person, describing them as true or false.
-The questionnaire entries form two scales: 1) lack of self-confidence /LSC/ and 2) Caution /CAU/.
+The questionnaire entries form two scales: 1) lack of self-confidence /NS/ and 2) Caution /ROZ/.
 The reliability of the tool is high.
-Cronbach's alpha coefficient equals: for the LSC scale 0.89 for the respondents aged 18-37, and 0.84 for the respondents aged 40-78; for the CAU, it is 0.88 for the respondents aged 18-37, and 0.83 for the respondents aged 40-78 accordingly.
+Cronbach's alpha coefficient equals: for the NS scale 0.89 for the respondents aged 18-37, and 0.84 for the respondents aged 40-78; for the ROZ, it is 0.88 for the respondents aged 18-37, and 0.83 for the respondents aged 40-78 accordingly.

 The last tool used in the research was developer by the author.
-It is the Passivity Questionnaire /PQ/ (Kwestionariusz Pasywności /KP/) that includes 5 scales (30 items) making it possible to define one's functioning in passive strategies.
+It is the Passivity Questionnaire (Kwestionariusz Pasywności /KP/) that includes 5 scales (30 items) making it possible to define one's functioning in passive strategies.
 The respondent's evaluation is based on the 5-point scale, with the use of which the respondent says how true the aforesaid statements are with regard to their own person.
 The tools is currently undergoing the standardization procedure.
 Theoretical accuracy was verified by three competent judges.
 Similarly, the questionnaire's reliability (Cronbach's alpha) was determined too.
-It has the following values for the scales in question: passivity /PAS/ 0.70, over-adaptation /OA/ 0.73, agitation /AG/ 0.66, incapacitation /INC/ 0.83, violence /V/ 0.82.
+It has the following values for the scales in question: doing-nothing /BIER/ 0.72, over-adaptation

+/NAD/ 0.78, agitation /NPH/ 0.76, incapacitation /NZD/ 0.85, violence /AGR/ 0.85.
 For passivity in its general dimensions Cronbach's alpha is very high and it exceeds 0.90.
-Due to the validation procedure, the results shown here should be considered experimental (initial).